AMC-IITBHU/Aeronav-Practice-Arena/README.md

 - We have provided basic code with some function and a basic but not perfect control system from drone .
 Teams could either use these or use their own code.
 (The provided code is basically for your understanding about how to code in controller).
 - To know about the specification of drone refer this [link](https://www.cyberbotics.com/doc/guide/mavic-2-pro?version=develop#mavic2pro-field-summary)

+## Submission instructions
+Further instruction on submitting the solution will be given soon.